MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 When you have many work items to add or modify, using Microsoft Excel can save you time.
 [Use a flat list](../../queries/using-queries.md#flat-list-query) to bulk add or modify several types of work items at once, such as backlog items, tasks, bugs, or issues.
 [Use a tree list](../../queries/using-queries.md#tree-query) to bulk add or modify work items and their parent-child links.

+::: moniker range="azure-devops"
+> [!NOTE]
+> If you don't have access to Excel, you can still perform bulk import and update using CSV formatted files.
+To learn more, see [Bulk import or update work items using CSV files](../../queries/import-work-items-from-csv.md).

+::: moniker-end

-In this article you'll learn:
+In this article you'll learn how to perform the following tasks:

->[!div class="checklist"]
+> [!div class="checklist"]
 > * Connect to a project from Excel
-> * Add or edit work items and publish your changes to Azure Boards or TFS
+> * Add or edit work items and publish your changes to Azure Boards or Azure DevOps
 > * Refresh your Excel worksheet with the latest changes made to the work tracking data store
 > * Select user accounts
 > * Add hierarchically linked backlog items and tasks